Gain an advantage over nervous marshal at once (5,1,5,2)

 (I've seen this before)

-(Other definitions for steal a march on that I've seen before include "Slyly gain an advantage over (someone)", "Gain early advantage over", "Get ahead of (someone) by taking early action", "Gain an advantage underhandedly", "Gain an advantage over (someone)" and "Gain advantage over by underhand means".)
+(Other definitions for steal a march on that I've seen before include "Anticipate", "Gain advantage over by underhand means", "Get ahead of (someone) by taking early action", "Get the better of", "Gain early advantage over", "Gain an advantage underhandedly", "Gain an advantage over (someone)" and "Slyly gain an advantage over (someone)".)